mozman/ezdxf/docs/source/importer.rst

     Import table entries from a specific table, the query string specifies the entries to import, ``*`` means all table entries.

+    :param str query: is a :ref:`name query string`
     :param str conflict: ``discard`` | ``replace``

     - ``discard``: already existing entries will be preserved